krishkalai07/SchoolWork/BBUS220/Chapter6.md

 # Producer Surplus
 - Producer surplus is the difference between the market price and the seller's reservation price
-- Producer surplus is the area above the supply cureve and below the market price
+- Producer surplus is the area above the supply curve and below the market price

 (diagram): PS = 1/2 * (2.00 - 0) * (4 - 0) = 4 1000's $'s per day